 - The length of a semitrailer in a truck-tractor and semitrailer combination shall not exceed 53 feet.
-A semitrailer may include an auxiliary axle provided the semitrailer length inclusive of the auxiliary axle does not exceed the maximum allowable length of 53 feet overall. - The maximum length of any semitrailer or trailer in a truck-tractor with semitrailer and trailer, or doubles type combinations shall not exceed 40 feet.
-In no instance shall the distance from the front of the first semitrailer to the rear of the second semitrailer or trailer exceed 68 feet. - The maximum length of any trailer in a truck and trailer combination shall not exceed 40 feet.
+A semitrailer may include an auxiliary axle provided the semitrailer length inclusive of the auxiliary axle does not exceed the maximum allowable length of 53 feet overall, unless specified on a single-trip permit. - The maximum length of any semitrailer or trailer in a truck-tractor with semitrailer and trailer, or doubles type combinations shall not exceed 40 feet.
+In no instance shall the distance from the front of the first semitrailer to the rear of the second semitrailer or trailer exceed 68 feet. - Refer to Group Map 1 for trailer lengths allowed for other types of combinations.